 - Council Places 1, 3, and 5 are elected in May of odd-numbered years; the Mayor and Council Places 2 and 4 in May of even-numbered years

-- The period for filing an Application for a Place on the Ballot for the Saturday, May 2, 2020 Election is 8:00 a.m.
+- The period for filing an Application for a Place on the Ballot for the November 3, 2020 (Postponed from May 2, 2020) Election has ended.
+It was 8:00 a.m.
 Wednesday, January 15 through 5:00 p.m.
 Friday, February 14, 2020.
 The offices of Mayor and City Council Places 2 and 4 will appear on the ballot.
 Filings will be accepted during normal business hours (Monday through Friday, from 8:00 a.m. to 5:00 p.m., excluding holidays) and there is no filing fee.
-Candidate Packets are available in the City Secretary's Office in City Hall (405 Municipal Drive) or at www.cityofkennedale.com/candidatepacket.
+Candidate Packets are available in the City Secretary’s Office in City Hall (405 Municipal Drive) or at www.cityofkennedale.com/candidatepacket.

 - The City Secretary’s Office is responsible for overseeing municipal elections including serving as the contract administrator for election services through Tarrant County Elections, receiving all required candidate filings (including campaign finance reports), and conducting a drawing for the order in which names will appear on the ballot.